-Our later computations benefit from a parametrization of the manifold M. Since the co-dimension is possibly high and due to the folded nature of our manifold, this is in general a difficult task.
-In this setting it is advantageous to introduce geodesic polar coordinates (GPCs) [4].
-These are a generalization of the well-known Euclidean polar coordinates which describe the location of a point $q \in \mathbb{R}^m$ by its distance s along a ray through p emanating from the origin, while the direction of the ray is specified by m-1 angular parameters $\varphi_1, \ldots, \varphi{m-1}$.
-For the GPCs the origin is replaced by some point γ_0 in M while the rays are replaced by so-called geodesics on M that emanate from γ_0 .
+Our later computations benefit from a parametrization of the m-dimensional manifold $M \subset \mathbb{R}^k$.
+Since the co-dimension k - m = n is possibly high and due to the folded nature of our manifold, this is in general a difficult task.
+In this setting it is advantageous to introduce geodesic polar coordinates (GPCs) [3].
+These are a generalization of the well-known Euclidean polar coordinates which describe the location of a point $q \in \mathbb{R}^m$ by its distance (denoted by s) along a ray through p emanating from the origin, while the direction of the ray is specified by m - 1 angular parameters $\varphi_1, \ldots, \varphi{m-1}$.
+For the GPCs the origin is replaced by some point γ_0 in M while the rays are replaced by geodesics on M that emanate from γ_0 .

-The theorem of Hopf-Rinow [4] implies that on any finite-dimensional, complete and connected Riemannian manifold a given pair of points can be joined by a geodesic.
+The theorem of Hopf-Rinow [3] implies that on any finitedimensional, complete and connected Riemannian manifold a given pair of points can be joined by a geodesic.
 In our context it implies especially that we can cover M by geodesic polar coordinates.
 An example illustrating those is shown in Fig. 4, where several geodesics emanating from a central point and some corresponding geodesic circles are depicted.
-Restricting the length of every geodesic in a GPC system such that it is the shortest path joining its end points, the GPC essentially provide a bijective parametrization of M. Here the injectivity of the GPC is violated only on the cut locus of γ_0 , see [22].

-Fig. 4: Isolines of geodesic polar coordinates.
+Fig. 4 Isolines of geodesic polar coordinates